gabesullice/hades/README.md

 Hades
 ===

-Hades is a HATEOAS-based HTTP/2 reverse proxy for JSON API servers
+Hades is an *experimental* HATEOAS-based HTTP/2 reverse proxy for JSON API backends.

 ## Why?
 The JSON API specification makes ample use of `links` objects in its